fakedrtom/SVAFotate/README.md

 ```

 The required BED file for running the `annotate` subcommand may contain SV data from multiple
 datasets.
-The `SOURCE` column in this BED file refers to the source for the given SVs.
+The `SOURCE` column in this BED file refers to the data source for the given SVs.
 For
 example, the supplied `SVAFotate_core_SV_popAFs.GRCh38.bed.gz` file contains SVs from the CCDG,
 gnomAD, and 1000G sources.
 By default SVAFotate will consider all SVs in the BED file for
-determining potential matches.
-If annotations based on comparisons with select sources only
+determining potential matches (and can report metrics specifc to each source).
+If annotations
-is desired, the `-s` parameter will reduce the considered SVs from the BED file to only those
+based on comparisons with select sources only is desired, the `-s` parameter will reduce the
-belonging to the requested sources.
-A single source could be selected or any combination of
+considered SVs from the BED file to only those belonging to the requested sources.
+A single
-included sources from the BED file.
+source could be selected or any combination of included sources from the BED file.

 #### Extra Annotations
 ```